-But that’s not all that Spain has to offer, a few kilometers north from Granada’s coastline you’ll find Sierra Nevada, with the highest mountain peak in Peninsular Spain, and a beloved ski destination in winter time.
-And all the roman ruins along the Malaga region are a sight not to be missed.
-Spain’s rich mixed cultural heritage can be seen in all aspects of spanish culture and society.
-The celtic traditions in the northernmost points of the peninsula (Galicia, Asturias, Cantabria…), the easter parades in the center and south of the country, and many more aspects can be grasped just by getting off the beaten paths.
+But that’s not all that Spain has to offer, a few kilometres north from Granada’s coastline you’ll find Sierra Nevada, with the highest mountain peak in Peninsular Spain, and a beloved ski destination in the winter time.
+And all the Roman ruins along the Malaga region are a sight not to be missed.
+Spain’s rich mixed cultural heritage can be seen in all aspects of Spanish culture and society.
+The Celtic traditions in the northernmost points of the peninsula (Galicia, Asturias, Cantabria…), the Easter parades in the centre and south of the country, and many more aspects can be grasped just by getting off the beaten paths.

-With that in mind we planned our epic Spain roadtrip itinerary.
-We wanted to see and enjoy as much as we could in the short time we had.
-8 days, 1600 Km, 5 hotels, and countless memories that we will cherish forever.
-A Spain roadtrip itinerary I highly recommend to anyone wanting to see more than just the tip of the iceberg.
+With that in mind, we planned the ultimate 2-Weeks Southern Spain road trip Itinerary.
+Allowing the traveller to see and enjoy as much as possible the stunningly beautiful landscapes, culture and history the southern regions of Spain have to offer.
+This road trip itinerary can be completed in as little as 8 days (or as long as you please).
+And it covers around 1600 Km, 5 hotels, and countless memories that you will cherish forever.
+This is a road trip itinerary around southern and central Spain I would recommend to anyone wanting to see more than just the tip of the iceberg.

 Madrid – Cuenca [170 KM]

-The first stop of our Ultimate Spanish Roadtrip would be Cuenca a small (55K inhabitants) beautiful city bathed by the waters of the rivers Júcar and Huécar.
+The first stop of the ultimate 2-weeks southern Spanish Road trip itinerary is Cuenca, a small (55K inhabitants) beautiful city bathed by the waters of the rivers Júcar and Huécar.
 Popular for its quirky architecture, the breathtaking (literally in my case!)
-San Paul’s Bridge, and its Manchegan cuisine, was the perfect day for our trip.
+San Paul’s Bridge, and its Manchegan cuisine, is the perfect start to this trip.

 658 Km later we reached our first big stop, Granada.
-Famous for its breathtakingly beautiful Moorish palace of La Alhambra, the still reminiscent Almohad influence in the Albayzin neighborhood’s architecture, its proximity to the Mediterranean sea and the Tropical coast of Spain, and the wowing neighboring Sierra Nevada mountains.
+Famous for its breathtakingly beautiful Moorish palace of La Alhambra, the still reminiscent Almohad influence in the Albayzin neighbourhood’s architecture, its proximity to the Mediterranean sea and the Tropical coast of Spain, and the wowing neighbouring Sierra Nevada national park.
 Needless to say, Granada is far from boring.

-Further into land, among endless rows of Olive trees, is Córdoba.
-One of my all time favorites in the south of Spain and a beauty on itself.
-Hard to compete with world famous Granada, Cordoba has nothing to envy from its neighbor.
-With stunning architecture, centuries long history, and its own unique character Córdoba is a must in every southern Spain trip.
-And the most amazing Spanish omelette I’ve ever eaten (besides my mum’s of course!).
+Driving further into the countryside, among endless rows of Olive trees, is Córdoba.
+One of my all-time favourites in the south of Spain and beauty on itself.
+Hard to compete with world-famous Granada, Cordoba has nothing to envy from its neighbour.
+With stunning architecture, centuries-long history, and its own unique character, Córdoba is a must in every southern Spain trip.
+And here you can also find the most amazing Spanish omelette I’ve ever eaten (besides my mum’s of course!).

-The last day of our trip had come.
-But we weren’t done exploring yet so, on our way back to our initial point, Madrid, we decided to stop.
-“In a village of La Mancha, the name of which I have no desire to call to mind”…well I’ll make an exception.
-We stopped in Consuegra, doesn’t ring a bell? well, I’m not surprised.
-Other than 12 wind mills from Cervantes’ time, there’s literally nothing there (sorry people of Consuegra, our lack of luck at finding a restaurant proves that).
-But if you go up to the mills, it’s amazing.
+The last stretch of the road trip has come.
+But is not over yet!
+On the way back to the initial point, Madrid, there’s one more stop.
+“In a village of La Mancha, the name of which I have no desire to call to mind…” well I’ll make an exception.
+The last stop of the trip through southern Spain is in the Manchegan town of Consuegra.
+Doesn’t ring a bell?
+Well, I’m not surprised.
+Other than 12 windmills from Cervantes’ time, there’s literally nothing there (sorry people of Consuegra, our lack of luck at finding a restaurant proves that).
+But if you go up to the mills, the views are simply amazing.
 An experience in the most Quijotesque style, I promise.